-BAcct, FCPA, MAICD Independent Non-executive Director since October 2017
+BAcct, FCPA, MAICD

-Mr Bowen has significant executive experience across a range of diversified industries, deep financial expertise, and extensive experience in capital allocation discipline, commodity value chains and strategy.
+Mr Bowen has significant executive experience across a range of diversified industries, deep financial expertise. and extensive experience in capital allocation discipline, commodity value chains and strategy.

-Terry was formerly Managing Partner and Head of Operations at BGH Capital and an Executive Director and Finance Director of Wesfarmers Limited.
-Prior to this, Terry held various senior executive roles within Wesfarmers, including as Finance Director of Coles, Managing Director of Industrial and Safety and Finance Director of Wesfarmers Landmark.
+Terry was formerly Managing Partner and Head of Operations at BGH Capital and an Executive Director and Finance Director of Wesfarmers Limited, Prior to this, Terry held various senior executive roles within Wesfarmers, including as Finance Director of Coles, Managing Director of Industrial and Safety and Finance Director of Wesfarmers Landmark.
 Terry is also a former Director of Gresham Partners and past President of the National Executive of the Group of 100 Inc.